Tolka Park: Rugby League

-Other Uses
+Other uses

-From 1999 to 2002 it hosted the FAI Cup final until the fixture was shifted to Lansdowne Road.
-The stadium hosted the first Setanta Cup Final when Linfield defeated Shelbourne.
+The venue hosted the 1984 FAI Cup final replay in 1984 and hosted the final from 1999 until the second final in 2002 then the fixture was shifted back to Lansdowne Road.
+The stadium hosted the first Setanta Cup Final when Linfield defeated Shelbourne in 2005 and hosted the final in 2006.
 Tolka hosted two games in the 2011 UEFA Regions' Cup.
+The venue has also hosted numerous FAI Intermediate Cup and FAI Junior Cup finals as well as League of Ireland Cup finals.

+Tolka Park has also hosted 15 games for the League of Ireland XI representative side, the first being against the Irish League representative team in 1960.

+Other sports

 In August 1938, September 1939 and April 1947 it held boxing championship bouts.

+On 8 June 1951, Jack Doyle faced "Two Ton" Tony Galento in a professional wrestling match in front of 22,500 attendees.

+In 1959, the world famous Harlem Globetrotters played two basketball matches in Tolka Park on a specially imported court.

 Current layout

 Richmond Road

-The Richmond Road Stand or Main Stand runs the length of the north side of the pitch.
-The Technical area is located at the stand as well as the Box office, Stadium Bar and First aid area.
+The Richmond Road Stand or "Main Stand" runs the length of the north side of the pitch.
 The stand is named after Richmond Road which is directly behind the stand.
+The Technical area is located at the stand as well as the Directors' Box, Box office, Stadium Bar and First aid area.
+The club bar is situated underneath Section E, which is at the eastern end of the stand.

 Riverside Stand

 The Riverside Stand runs the length of the south side of the pitch.
 Today it is mainly used for Broadcasting and seating home fans.
-It is named after the River Tolka which is nearby.
+It is named after the River Tolka which runs behind the stand.

-Drumcondra Stand
+Drumcondra End

-The Drumcondra Stand or New Stand is located behind the goal at the west end of the ground and it is the most recent stand opened in 2000.
+The Drumcondra End is home to the "New Stand" also known as the Drumcondra Stand.
+The stand is located behind the goal at the west end of the ground and it is the most recent stand opened in 2000.
 The stand is named after the town of Drumcondra which is located behind the stand.
-The Ultras within the club's support base formerly congregated in the Drumcondra Stand, but it has been closed since 2019 as it was found to be unsafe.
-The Drumcondra stand also houses the dressing rooms.
+The Ultras within the club's support base formerly congregated in the Drumcondra Stand, but it has been closed since 2019 due to major structural issues with the roof.
+The Drumcondra Stand also houses the dressing rooms.
 The club shop is located beside the stand.

+A new fanzone opened behind the stand in May 2025, the Rockshore Bar which is open pre-match and at half-time with a capacity for 150 fans.